 A cooperation of livestock owners is also possible for pure purchasing groups.
 The cooperation must be contractually fixed.
 Certification for the feed trade is not necessary in this case.

-Delivery notes, invoices, contractual agreement on feed production, documentation for traceability in case of cooperation
+Contractual agreement on feed production, accompanying documents (e.g. delivery notes, consolidated delivery notes), invoices, documentation for traceability in case of cooperation

 3.3.8 [K.O.]
-Use of mobile feed milling and mixing plants $\ ^{ ext{Q}}$
+Use of service providers for feed production $^{\text{Q}}$